-Neuroscience Of Screen Time: Dopamine Pleasure Pathways
+Neuroscience of Screen Time: Dopamine Pleasure Pathways

 The brain is the best place to start when thinking about the healthy use of screens.
 Both the prefrontal cortex AND dopamine pleasure pathway are important.